heroImage

 Elevator Preventive Measures

-The following are some preventive measures that can help avoid shutdowns and ensure the smooth operation of your elevators.
-By following these guidelines, you can minimize the risk of elevator malfunctions and enhance the overall reliability of your elevator system.
+These preventive measures can help prevent shutdowns and keep your elevators operating smoothly.
+By following these guidelines, you can minimize the risk of malfunctions and enhance the overall reliability of your elevator system.

-Regularly cleaning the door tracks is crucial to prevent them from jamming up.
-Accumulated dirt and debris can hinder the smooth movement of the elevator doors, leading to potential malfunctions.
+Regularly cleaning the door tracks is crucial to prevent jamming.
+Accumulated dirt and debris can hinder the smooth movement of the elevator doors and lead to malfunctions.

-When cleaning the stainless-steel panels inside the elevator, it is essential to avoid spraying cleaning solutions directly onto the panels.
-This is because the spray can seep into the door lock contacts, safety edge, and gate switch contacts, leaving behind residue that can interfere with their proper functioning.
+When cleaning the stainless-steel panels inside the elevator, avoid spraying cleaning solutions directly onto the panels.
+The spray can seep into the door lock contacts, safety edge, and gate switch contacts, leaving residue that can interfere with their proper functioning.

-It is important to keep the machine rooms where the elevator controllers are located at a moderate room temperature.
+It is important to maintain moderate room temperatures in the machine rooms where the elevator controllers are located.
 Excessive heat can cause various controller issues, leading to elevator malfunctions and potential shutdowns.

-To prevent damage to the elevator doors, it is crucial to avoid hitting them with heavy objects such as food and laundry carts.
-Impacting the doors forcefully can result in misalignment, damage to the door mechanisms, and potential malfunctions.
+To prevent damage to the elevator doors, avoid hitting them with heavy objects, such as food and laundry carts.
+Impacting the doors forcefully can cause misalignment, damage to the door mechanisms, and potential malfunctions.

-Avoid holding the door open for an extended period of time or forcing door open while they are closing, Holding the door and/or forcing the doors open will cause the door timer circuit to fault out and shut the elevator down.
+Avoid holding the door open for an extended period or forcing the door open while it is closing.
+Holding the door or forcing the doors open will cause the door timer circuit to fault and shut the elevator down.

 repairImage